mdrakiburrahman/openshift-vsphere-install/README.md

   - [X] Job onboarder test
   - [X] MIAA manifests as another App in the last wave
 - [X] Integrate a basic deploy with Azure DevOps Build Agent that can `kubectl apply` MIAA to OCP
-- [ ] Rerun through steps, ensure everything is reproducible, specially the OpenShift deploy and ArgoCD waves
+- [X] Rerun through steps, ensure everything is reproducible, specially the OpenShift deploy and ArgoCD waves
-- [ ] Terraform for all Infra component (vSphere, Azure) - running from Build Agent
-    - [ ] Include Linux Build Agent for AzDO
+- [ ] `Job` Ard onboarder
+  - [ ] OpenShift offboarding is not idempotent, route deletion causes Pod to fail
-    - [ ] Azure Files, K8s Secret inject for CSI
+  - [ ] Remove hacky workaround for onboarder `Job` that's present for Argo health check
-    - [ ] With Terraform vSphere provider for Windows DC (template it, forget the DEV machine)
-    - Terratest for validation
-      - SQL MI validation harness of some sort
-    - Build a Modules repo that this main one pulls from as needed - have examples and testing
-      * Make the DC single node, modularize into a good image
-    - Remote State
-    - Stages to skip
-    - Leave Terraform until up to ArgoCD
-      * Convert anything you must need from YAML to HCL
-    - Deploy 2 OCPs against a single forest, modularize name and DNS creation
-      - Lock down `MachineSets` in ArgoCD to scale based on code commit - conserve IPs (also MetalLB conservation as well)!
-      - Create `MachineSets` with bigger sizes

-> There should be 2 players managing the Infra at all times - Terraform, and ArgoCD.
-Terraform hands over control to ArgoCD basically after the K8s and Arc stuff is done.
+- [ ] See if it's worth factoring in the OpenShift deploy from devcontainer into Azure DevOps

 ### Networking
 - [X] Deal with DHCP with extreme dilligence!
 Ensure the ingress routes for OpenShift cannot be assigned to VMs (Windows or RHOS).
 This means I should carve out a chunk for multiple OpenShift clusters